TWU is an approved Title IV institution, which allows eligible US students to access the Federal Direct Loan Program.

 - Study abroad or student exchange programs

-Satisfactory Academic Progress (SAP) Policy - Official policy on maintaining your US loan funding
+Satisfactory Academic Progress (SAP) Policy - Official policy on maintaining eligibility in regards to academic standards and progress

 Refund of Title IV funding (R2T4) Policy - Official policy on returning US loan funding for withdrawals